jsaussereau/Odatix/docs/content/docs/tools/add_flows.md

 ---
-title: "Run your own flows and scripts"
+title: "Custom flows and scripts"
 description: "Declare flows in tool.yml, split them into resumable steps, and add flows of your own to the tools Odatix ships."
 weight: 3
 ---